telosnetwork/telos-docs/docs/learn/defi_guide/sTLOS_integration.md

 ### TelosEscrow Contract

 The [TelosEscrow](https://github.com/telosnetwork/stlos/blob/dev/contracts/TelosEscrow.sol) contract receives TLOS and locks them for a configurable amount of time `lockDuration`.
 Deposits are limited to `maxDeposits` per address in order to keep gas fees in check.

-The main functions are:
+#### Main functions

 `deposit(address depositor)`